spacetelescope/ABSCAL/README.rst

 STIPS and WFC3 calibration software preserving the functionality of Ralph Bohlin's IDL code in python.

+*Ensuring that 30 years of calibration software are useful for the next 30 years.*

 License
 -------

-This project is Copyright (c) Brian York and licensed under the terms of the BSD 3-Clause license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
-See the licenses folder for more information.
+This project is Copyright (c) Space Telescope Science Institute and licensed under the terms of the BSD 3-Clause license.

 Contributing